Top Performing Mutual Funds – List of Equity, Debt & Hybrid Funds (2025)

 - Tax Efficiency: ELSS investments qualify for tax benefits under section 80C, and longer-term mutual fund investments can also be tax-efficient.

-- Cost-effectiveness: Mutual funds, including the top 10 mutual funds to invest in 2024, pool investments, enabling access to diverse portfolios at lower costs than individual investments.
+- Cost-effectiveness: Mutual funds, including the top 10 mutual funds, pool investments, enabling access to diverse portfolios at lower costs than individual investments.
 This structure benefits from economies of scale, reducing expenses like brokerage fees.

 - Returns: While not guaranteed and subject to market fluctuations, equity mutual funds historically offer potential for double-digit annual returns over the long term.
 Debt funds can also provide higher mutual fund returns than traditional bank deposits.